7 Most Scenic Bay Walks in Sydney

 Clifton Gardens Reserve at Chowder Bay

-The walking track from Bradleys Head to Chowder Bay is a picturesque bay walk on Sydney’s lower north shore, boasting panoramic views of Sydney Harbour.
+The walking track from Bradleys Head to Chowder Bay is a scenic bay walk on Sydney’s lower north shore, offering panoramic views of Sydney Harbour.

-This walk is a smaller section of the walking track between Taronga Zoo and Balmoral Beach, one of Sydney’s finest coastal and bush walking tracks.
+This route forms part of the longer walking track between Taronga Zoo and Balmoral Beach, one of Sydney’s most iconic coastal and bushwalking trails.

-To get there, catch a ferry from Circular Quay to Taronga Zoo and follow the short walking trail to Bradleys Head.
+To start, catch a ferry from Circular Quay to Taronga Zoo and follow the short walking trail to Bradleys Head.

-From Bradleys Head, the walk continues along the shoreline along Taylors Bay and Clifton Gardens to Chowder Bay, where you can choose one of the local cafes for lunch.
+From there, the walk winds along the shoreline, passing Taylors Bay and Clifton Gardens, before arriving at Chowder Bay, where you can enjoy a meal at one of the local cafes.

 More information: Bradleys Head to Chowder Bay Walk.